earezki/earezki.github.io/src/content/ainews/2025-10-21-Supercharge-your-OCR-Pipelines-with-Open-Models.md

-## Supercharge your OCR Pipelines with Open Models

 ---
 title: "Supercharge your OCR Pipelines with Open Models"
-pubDate: 2025-10-23
+pubDate: 2025-10-21
-description: "We’re on a journey to advance and democratize artificial intelligence through open source and open science."
+description: "We're on a journey to advance and democratize artificial intelligence through open source and open science."
 categories: ["AI News", "Document AI"]
 ---

+## Supercharge your OCR Pipelines with Open Models

 ## Summary